wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

    * Faster network performance (speed) interfaces come with larger capacity network pipes
    <br /><br />

-For example, to get more RAM you also pay for faster CPU whether you want that or not.
+For example, to get a server with more RAM, you also pay for more cores (vCPUs) whether you want it or not.

 A doubling of RAM usually costs twice as much, or more.
 However, upgrading usually doesn't yield the same increase in how much is processed.